Black-fronted dotterel: Distribution and habitat

 The black-fronted dotterel is native to mainland Australia and Tasmania.
-They inhabit most of the continent, save for parts of the Great Victorian Desert.
-It is rare to spot them along the coasts, but they've known to inhabit the nearby wetlands and basins.
+They inhabit most of the continent, save for parts of the Great Victoria Desert.
+It is rare to spot them along the coasts, but they're known to inhabit the nearby wetlands and basins.
 The species self-introduced itself to parts of New Zealand in the 1950s, with the bird first being spotted in Hawke's Bay in 1954.
 From then onward, there were multiple recorded sightings of the dotterel in other regions of New Zealand, such as Manawatu and North Canterbury, dating 1955 and 1956 respectively.
 Eventually, the species spread out to the South Island in the 1970s.
 As of 2016, the black-fronted dotterel officially inhabits most of New Zealand, with some of their key breeding spots being the Wairau and the Awatere rivers.

-Black-fronted dotterels are commonly spotted in south-western Queensland and northern NSW in Australia, and Hawke’s Bay in New Zealand.
+Black-fronted dotterels are commonly spotted in south-western Queensland and northern New South Wales in Australia, and Hawke’s Bay in New Zealand.
 Black-fronted dotterels live along the edges of freshwater sources.
 They include wetlands, lakes, dams and billabongs, as well as shallow, temporary claypan pools.
 Although not as common, they have also been noted to inhabit mudflats and estuaries.
 Black-fronted dotterels are typically sedentary birds that occupy a set territory on a semi-regular basis, with some birds sometimes traveling considerable distances to reach food-rich areas.
-Dotterels also been recorded to move around due to rainfall, leaving the area with higher waters and returning once the area dries up to its normal levels.
+Dotterels have also been recorded to move around due to rainfall, leaving the area with higher waters and returning once the area dries up to its normal levels.